lorenzofamiglini/Irony-Sarcasm-Detection-Task/README.md

 ## Working Directory Set Up

-- **Folder SRC** contains all the available scripts of this project.
+- **Folder src** contains all the available scripts of this project.
 Each folder within SRC is divided based on the different working phase.

 - **Folder img** contains all the images and plots created in this project